AUTOMOTIVE TECHNOLOGY ASSOCIATE’S DEGREE IN JAMAICA, NEW YORK

 The number of technicians is expected to increase because of the huge production of hybrid, electric and autonomous vehicles by all the major manufacturers and the increased number of motor vehicles on the road.
 The growing complexity of automotive technology, such as the use of computers, electronics, and emissions control equipment, increasingly necessitates that a car or truck be serviced by a skilled technician.

-The institution is open to all students without regard to race, color, religion, age, gender, creed, origin, sexual orientation, disability or marital status.
+NYADI is open to all students without regard to race, color, religion, age, gender, creed, origin, sexual orientation, disability, or marital status.
+To be eligible for admission, program applicants must:

-- High school diploma or high school equivalency diploma.
+- Hold a high school diploma or a high school equivalency diploma

 This course introduces the student to the fundamentals of engine operation.
 Students will learn to identify engine components and to have a thorough understanding of the four-stroke cycle principle.
 Once engine operating principles are understood, the student will then learn to properly identify engine mechanical problems and perform pinpoint testing using state-of the-art equipment and diagnostic procedures.